 A Recipe Remembered

 I just baked off some scones from Kay's recipe box.
 I miss her very much.
 She was one of a kind, selfless and giving.
-Whenever we needed help, she would always be there to initiate 'unpacking' efforts in a new home, or watch the kids when we had to travel.
+Whenever we needed help, she would always be there to initiate unpacking in a new home, or watch the kids when we had to travel.
 She was independent and reliable, and I could count on her for good advice.
-I just wish that we had the chance to pay her back.
+I just wish that we had the chance to spend more time with her.
 She passed away too soon.
-I know Ed misses his mom; we all do.

 -2 cups of all-purpose flour